ZZZZeta/algorithms/README.md

-Studing basic algorithms and data structures from "Grokking algorithms" book
+Studyng basic algorithms and data structures from "Grokking algorithms" book